 What About Antagonist Training?

-A key component to a complete climbing training regimen, antagonist training targets the muscle groups that we don’t directly use when climbing, but are nevertheless very important for injury prevention and general strength.
-Antagonist training is something that you certainly can, and should, include in your home training routine.
+A key component to a complete climbing training regimen is antagonist training, it targets the muscle groups that we don’t directly use when climbing, but are nevertheless very important for injury prevention and general body strength.
+Antagonist training is something that you certainly can, and should, include in your home workouts and training routine.

-A simple, no-equipment antagonist movement that any climber will want to do are pushups, which are key in helping to prevent elbow injuries.
-If you have a heavy dumbbell at home (or even a full 5 litre water jug), the farmer’s carry is an excellent exercise for a number of reasons, as it helps strengthen your core and build shoulder stability.
-Simply grab the dumbbell or water jug in one hand and walk 20-30 paces, ensuring that you are keeping your shoulders rolled back and your core tight.
+A simple, no-equipment antagonist movement that any rock climber will want to do is pushups, which are key in helping to prevent elbow injuries.
+If you have a heavy dumbbell at home (or even a full 5 litre water jug), the farmer’s carry is an excellent exercise for a number of reasons.
+Firstly, it helps strengthen your core and build shoulder stability.
+Simply grab the dumbbell or water jug in one hand and walk 20-30 paces, ensuring that you are keeping your shoulders rolled back and your core tight and locked.

 The Importance of Yoga and Stretching for a Climber

 We may be stuck at home, unable to climb, but all of us are certainly able to up our yoga and stretching game!
-To begin, yoga can have endless benefits for the mind and body, and climbers are no exception.
-Yoga breathing techniques, if properly employed, can be extremely useful when climbing and tackling the crux of a difficult rock climbing route.
+To begin, yoga can have endless benefits for the mind and body, and climbers can definitely keep getting more of this to improve our mental capacity.
+Yoga breathing techniques, if properly employed, can be extremely useful when rock climbing and tackling the crux of a difficult rock climbing route indoors or outdoors.

 Yoga is also extremely helpful for gaining body awareness, which is an essential component of any good climber.
 Though some yoga poses and stretches, you will experience how your body is changing with the shifts of your body weight from your arms to your hips to one calf and back to your forearm will help you to use it more efficiently while doing a climbing route.